Siren of the internet, she stretches on a WordPress rock

 Flesh, with its imperfections, has no currency from afar.

-I’ll buy instead the pictures and words announcing who you are
+I’ll buy instead the pictures and words to tell me who you are,

 and pay the price by falling in love with a beautiful avatar.